ddemidov/amgcl/README.md

 amgcl is a simple and generic algebraic [multigrid][amg] (AMG) hierarchy builder (and a work in progress).
 The constructed hierarchy may be used as a standalone solver or as a preconditioner with some iterative solver.
-Conjugate Gradient and Stabilized BiConjugate Gradient iterative solvers are provided.
-It is also possible to use generic solvers from other libraries, e.g.
+Several [iterative solvers][solvers] are provided, and it is also possible to use generic solvers from other libraries, e.g. [ViennaCL][ViennaCL].
-[ViennaCL][ViennaCL].

 The setup phase is completely CPU-based.
 The constructed levels of AMG hierarchy may be stored and used through several [backends][levels].
 This